DoLife-AI/dolife-site/_pages/terms.md

 Don’t misuse the Service, break laws, harm others, reverse engineer, scrape, or try to bypass security.
 Don’t upload unlawful content or spam.

 ## 4) Subscriptions & billing
-We offer a free tier and optional paid plans (e.g., multi-user sharing; AI-generated action items).
+We offer a free tier and optional paid plans (e.g., multi-user sharing).
 Pricing, features, and trials are shown in-app.
 Subscriptions auto-renew until canceled.
 App Store billing terms apply.
 **Grace periods:** for failed renewals, we may provide up to a **3-day** grace period at our discretion.
 **Refunds:** App Store refund rules apply.
 Separately, we may grant a goodwill refund on your **first** subscription term upon request within **14 days**.